 The idea behind this new concept was to develop the USP strategy into something a little more refined.

-For example, Colgate is not just another toothpaste they’re selling piece of mind with their “Cavity Protection” tag line.
+For example, Colgate is not just another toothpaste they’re selling peace of mind with their “Cavity Protection” tag line.

 Mercedes Benz is not just another German car company; they’re selling status with their “The Best or Nothing” tag line.

 Southwest Airlines is not just another airline, they’re selling freedom to the masses with their “Low Fares, Nothing to Hide” tag line.

 … and Avis is not just another rental car company they’re selling empathy with their “We’re Number Two; We Try Harder” tag line.

 So there you have it – COMPETITION is the reason branding has become so important… and the more competition we face, the more effective our branding strategy needs to be.

 So, how can Architects and Designers develop their own branding strategy?